Duckwrth: Career

 In the mid-2010s, Lee began releasing his own songs online under the Duckwrth moniker and expanded his audience when he collaborated and released a split project with The Kickdrums in 2015 titled Nowhere.
 In 2016, Duckwrth released his first full-length album, I'm Uugly.
-In late 2017, he released a mixtape, An XTRA UUGLY Mixtape, being his first record with Republic Records.
+In late 2017, he released a mixtape, An Xtra Uugly Mixtape, being his first record with Republic Records.
 His single "Start a Riot", featuring Shaboozey, was featured in the 2018 film Spider-Man: Into the Spider-Verse.
-His song "MICHUUL." was featured in the HBO series Insecure and the CW series All American.
+His song "Michuul" was featured in the HBO series Insecure and the CW series All American.
 In 2019, he released the EP The Falling Man and released his major label debut album on Republic, SuperGood, in 2020.

-Following the release of SuperGood, he released his following two EPs, 2021's SG8*, a project with a look at the present time and soundscapes and 2022's Chrome Bull, a more dance oriented project, under his own imprint, SuperGood Creative Studios.
+Following the release of SuperGood, he released his following two EPs, 2021's SG8*, a project with a look at the present time and soundscapes and 2022's Chrome Bull, a more dance-oriented project, under his own imprint, SuperGood Creative Studios.
+2025 would see the release of his third full-length album All American F*ckBoy, which would later receive a nomination for Best Immersive Audio Album at the 68th Annual Grammy Awards.